aimms/user-guide/aimms-ide/Solvers/CBC/MIP Cuts/CBC_MIP_Cuts_-_Slow_cut_passes.rst

 of -1 means "off".

 This option determines the number of rounds that slow cut generators should be applied.
 The idea is that the code does these cuts just a few times - less than the more usual cuts.
-The cut generators identiï¬ed by â€may be slowâ€ are **Lift and Project Cuts** and **Reduce and Split Cuts**.
+The cut generators identified by "may be slow" are **Lift and Project Cuts** and **Reduce and Split Cuts**.